meanjula/meanjula/README.md

 # Hello Everyone 👋 👨🏽‍💻

-## I am Anjula, a software developer and a designer.
+## I am a dedicated Software Developer and a creative UI Designer.

 - 🌱 I'm doing Full Stack Web Developer program in Business College, Helsinki.
-- 👨🏽‍💻 currently learning React,nodeJs and express.
+- 👨🏽‍💻 currently learning Redux, Nodejs, Typescript.
 - 👀 Interested in learning new things and coding all day.
 - 👯 I would love to collaborate/contribute on any interesting project.